john9francis/radiation-modeling/timeSpentPhase2.md

 - 8/22 1:12 pm 2 hrs making G4-Brems v0.2.0 video
 - 8/22 7:00 pm 2 hrs finishing up editing v0.2.0 video
 - 8/23 8:00 am 1 hr Posting video and responding to question from another person working on Geant4
-- 8/23 9:00 am deciding what to do next
+- 8/23 9:00 am deciding what to do next, and debugging G4-Hello-World